SimonMaghiar/FreeRTOS_NUCLEO_F446RE_Projects/README.md

 Sempahores also can be used to implement the mutual exclusion but it will introduce some serious design issues.

+There are two types of semaphore: Binary and Counting Sempanhore.

+Binary semaphore: If its value=1 then semaphore or key is available.
+If value=0 semaphore is not available.
+Binary semaphore use cases: 1.
+Syncronization 2.
+Mutual Exclusion

+Counting semaphore: its value can be initialized to any number so if value = 20, then it is analogous to having 20 semaphore keys.
+Every time a task aquires a key, semaphore's value will be decremented by 1 until reaches 0.
+Each time an event/interrupt occurs, the event/interrupt handler will "give" the sempahore, thus incrementing the semaphore count value.

 There are two types of scheduling algorithm: Cooperative Scheduling and Preemptive Scheduling.

 # FreeRTOS_NUCLEO_F446RE_Projects